esperantomerkato/merkato/README.md

 ```
 ## Getting Started

-Run the following from the top level directory:
+Run the following from the top level directory: (Outputs logs to output.log)
 ```
-python3 db_init_script.py
+python3 cli_start.py 2>&1 | tee -a output.log
 ```

+#IMPORTANT FOLLOW THE SETUP INSTRUCTIONS FOR EACH OPTION PROPERTLY, ENTERING INCORRECT DATA WILL LEAD TO PROBLEMS#
+From this menu you can
-Set up your credentials for the exchange
+1. Set up your credentials for the exchange (WILL REQUIRE A PASSWORD WHICH SHOULD BE UNIFORM ACROSS ALL EXCHANGES, PASSWORD USED TO ENCRPT KEYS)

-Once set up, run:
+2. add a new merkato
+3. run current merkatos
+4. manage current merkatos

+## Checking Data

+run the following from the top level directory:
 ```
-python3 basic_tk.py
+python3 cli_stats.py
 ```
+This will show the data and profitability of each merkato run in a directory
+Profit is calculated based only on round trips

 ## Running the tests